-already spayed, up to date with shots, not good with kids, good with dogs, and good with cats.
+already spayed, in need of an experienced adopter, up to date with shots, not good with kids, not good with dogs, and good with cats.

-I am already spayed, up to date with shots, not good with kids, good with dogs, and good with cats.
+I am already spayed, in need of an experienced adopter, up to date with shots, not good with kids, not good with dogs, and good with cats.

 CAT TALES promotes the welfare of cats through activities such as: - Location of homeless and/or feral cats in need of rescue; - Provision of food and shelter for in-need cats; - Provision of responsible medical care for in-need cats by bringing them to licensed veterinarians for appropriate treatment such as vaccines; - Spay/neuter of all cats placed in homes or returned to their feral colonies; - Provision of information and assistance to others in regard to spay/neuter resources; - Placing of rescued cats in safe homes with follow-up to ensure continued well-being; - Education of the general public in regard to responsible animal care and welfare; - Cooperation with other individuals and organizations working in the animal rescue community; - Fighting animal abuse wherever we find it in society.